 Enjoy a morning visit to the Swazi Candle Factory before travelling into KwaZulu-Natal, arriving at your hotel this afternoon.
-Embark on an afternoon scenic drive with views over Lake Jozini and a visit to a local and authentic Zulu homestead for a glimpse into Zulu life.
+Embark on an afternoon scenic drive up the Lebombo Mountains.
+The drive will be combined with a visit to a local and authentic Zulu homestead for a glimpse into Zulu life in today’s world.
 (BD)

 At the foot of the legendary Ghost Mountain in Mkuze, Northern KwaZulu-Natal lies the privately owned 4 star Ghost Mountain Inn – a perfect setting to experience the allure of Africa in stylish comfort.
 This intimate and beautiful hotel is the ideal location from which to explore the array of wildlife and coastal reserves in Maputaland and the Elephant Coast.
 Nature enthusiasts will appreciate the abundance of wildlife and the scenic splendours of this rich and diverse region during game drives, guided walks, cultural excursions and boat cruises in the company of knowledgeable rangers.
 Back at the hotel, the spa offers a range of skin and body treatments and healthy lunches in a tranquil environment.
 Those who prefer the relaxing sound of birdsong and the warmth of the African sun will find their respite at the poolside within the glorious gardens of Ghost Mountain Inn.

 Transfer to the Hluhluwe-Umfolozi Game Reserve, the oldest game reserve in South Africa, for an afternoon game drive.
 This is where the white rhino was saved from extinction.
 Return to the hotel in the late afternoon and enjoy dinner.
 (BD)